User Guide - pfr#

 Options:

-get-template | parse-binary | write | read | erase-cmpa
+get-template | parse | write | read | erase-cmpa

 get-template#